 The following additions apply compared to clause 7.3.2 of TS 23.247 [4]:

 4. After NG-RAN node receives multiple N2 message to release the MBS Session for the TMGI (e.g. from several AMFs the NG-RAN is connected to), if there is no other PLMN requesting to the broadcast MBS service, the NG-RAN node performs step 5 and step 6.

-Editor's note: The RAN behaviour after receiving multiple release requests from different CNs is FFS, which is related with the RAN behaviour in establishment.
+If the MBS session is about to be released, and 1) the NG-RAN nodes uses its MBS data as the one sending in the air interface, and 2) there are other MBS sessions identified by the same "identifier of the broadcast MBS service", then the NG-RAN node will select DL data of one other MBS session of the same "identifier of the broadcast MBS service" and send its data using the previous allocated radio resources.

 Editor's note: Details will be confirmed by the RAN WGs.